-- a.
-Incorporating the work or idea of another person into one's own work, whether paraphrased or quoted without acknowledging the source of that work or idea. - b.
-Attempting to receive credit for work performed by another person, including papers obtained in whole or part from individuals or other sources. - c.
+- 1. Incorporating the work or idea of another person into one's own work, whether paraphrased or quoted with- out acknowledging the source of that work or idea. - 2.
+Attempting to receive credit for work performed by another person, including papers obtained in whole or part from individuals or other sources. - 3.
 Copying computer programs or data files belonging to someone else.